juanroldan1989/gitops-manifests-repo/argocd/README.md

 Automating Changes from the Source Repository:

-- When changes are pushed to the `gitops-source-repo`, its CI/CD pipeline updates the manifests in the `gitops-manifests-repo`.
+1. Changes are pushed to the `gitops-source-repo`.

+2. Once its `CI/CD` pipeline completes succesfully, it creates a Pull Request updating manifests in the `gitops-manifests-repo`.

-- `ArgoCD` will automatically **detect these changes and sync them** to our EKS cluster, ensuring the **cluster state always matches the state defined** in the `gitops-manifests-repo`.
+3. Within `gitops-manifests-repo`, once the new Pull Request is merged, `ArgoCD` automatically **detects these changes and syncs them** to our `EKS` cluster.

+4. Ensuring the **EKS cluster state always matches the state defined** in our `gitops-manifests-repo`.